Help and Support

 Janna Lamey in the Office of Graduate Student Life

-Contact Assistant Dean Janna Lamey for any reason, the earlier the better, at email@example.com or 607-255-5184 (direct line).
+Contact Assistant Dean Janna Lamey for any reason, the earlier the better, by email or at 607-255-5184 (direct line).
 As a first-point of contact at the Graduate School, students often meet with Janna to brainstorm options, gain support, and receive information or referrals about the following:

 - Explore navigating academic relationships and difficulty in making academic progress